YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A clean gauze pad held still is different from wiping across the grafted area.

-Does bleeding mean a graft was lost?
+Bleeding does not always mean a graft was lost

 No, bleeding alone does not prove graft loss.
 I judge the risk by timing, force, location, whether there is visible tissue, and whether the skin now looks open compared with the surrounding grafts.
 A blood clot around the grafts on day one or day two is not the same as a graft being pulled out.